DarklightGames/io_scene_psk_psa/README.md

 # FAQ

 ## Why can't I see the animations imported from my PSA?
 Simply importing an animation into the scene will not automatically apply the action to the armature.
-This is in part because a PSA can have multiple sequences imported from it, and also that it's generally bad form for importers to modify the scene when they don't need to.
+This is in part because a PSA can have multiple sequences imported from it, and also that it's generally bad form for importers to modify the scene in ways that the user may not expect.

 The PSA importer creates [Actions](https://docs.blender.org/manual/en/latest/animation/actions.html) for each of the selected sequences in the PSA.
 These actions can be applied to your armature via the [Action Editor](https://docs.blender.org/manual/en/latest/editors/dope_sheet/action.html) or [NLA Editor](https://docs.blender.org/manual/en/latest/editors/nla/index.html).